Basilica of Our Lady of Guadalupe: History

-The church known as the Old Basilica of Guadalupe was built by the architect Pedro de Arrieta, its construction beginning in March 1695.
-On May 1, 1709, it opened its doors with a solemn novena.
-In 1749 it received the title of collegiate church, that is, without being a cathedral, it had its own chapter and an abbot.
-Its portal is freestanding and simulates a screen, the four octagonal towers on its corners (crowned with mosaics or azulejos of the type called Talavera yellow with blue border, the same as the dome of the transept) have a meaning associated with the New Jerusalem, the Golden Jerusalem, mentioned in the Apocalypse (Rev 21, 18).
+The church now known as the Old Basilica of Guadalupe was built by the architect Pedro de Arrieta, its construction beginning in March 1695.
+On 1 May 1709, it opened with a solemn novena, and the image was transferred there at the dedication of the new sanctuary.
+In 1749 it received the title of collegiate church, meaning that, although it was not a cathedral, it had its own chapter and an abbot.
+Its freestanding portal, four octagonal corner towers, fifteen vaults, and octagonal dome with yellow-and-blue Talavera tile are among its most distinctive architectural features.

-At the beginning of the 19th century, due to the construction nearby of the Capuchine Convent, the collegiate church suffered serious damage to walls and vaults, making it necessary to restore the damage and allowing redecoration of the sanctuary in Neoclassical style, replacing the Baroque.
-In the sanctuary, the repairs began around 1804, not concluding until 1836.
-Between 1810 and 1822 the work was suspended due to the War of Independence.
-The design was made by Agustín Paz and executed by the Neoclassicist architect Manuel Tolsá.
+At the beginning of the 19th century, the construction of the nearby Capuchin convent contributed to serious damage to the church's walls and vaults, making repairs necessary and leading to a Neoclassical redecoration of the sanctuary in place of the earlier Baroque interior.
+Work began around 1804 and, with interruptions during the War of Independence, continued until 1836.
+The design was prepared by Agustín Paz and executed by the Neoclassicist architect Manuel Tolsá.